 Before getting to the heart of the matter, we would like to say something about facial recognition and biometric passport photos.

 The main point of biometric photography is to facilitate facial recognition.
-This kind of software compares the data from your passport photo with a scan of your facial features at the airport, on the basis of precise measurements of your appearance.
+This kind of software compares the data from your passport photo with a scan of your facial features at the airport based on precise measurements of your appearance.

 Biometric passport photos and facial recognition